Skip to main content

 Goals

-1. Focus on investigated high-risk facilities in each EPA Region, with priority given to those facilities that may significantly impact pollution-burdened communities.
+1. Focus on investigating high-risk facilities in each EPA Region, with priority given to those facilities that may pose an imminent threat to human health.

-2. Reduce noncompliance with the coal ash regulations by identifying violations through compliance monitoring and resolving these violations through enforcement actions that seek appropriate injunctive relief and mitigation of past harm, including achieving pollutant reductions at facilities that may impact pollution-burdened communities.
+2. Reduce noncompliance with the coal ash regulations by identifying violations through compliance monitoring and resolve these violations through enforcement actions that seek appropriate injunctive relief and mitigation.

 Enforcement Cases

-In FY 2024, EPA completed agreements/final orders and settlement agreements with five companies to resolve violations of the Resource Conservation and Recovery Act coal ash regulations.
-The orders and agreements address noncompliance at facilities located in New York, Alabama, Pennsylvania, Colorado and Puerto Rico, and require companies to take certain actions including addressing groundwater monitoring issues, conducting effective and protective groundwater cleanup, addressing emergency planning, and paying a fine.
-Enforcement accomplishments include:
+In FY 2025, EPA completed agreements/final orders and settlement agreements with two companies to resolve RCRA violations.
+The orders and agreements address noncompliance at facilities located in Illinois and New York and require the companies to properly monitor groundwater, remediate groundwater, address emergency planning, and pay a penalty.

 Enforcement